didin012/Deploying-WordPress-Website-in-EC2/README.md

 **[COPY CONTENTS]**<br>
 Run the vim command to save: ```:wq```<br>
-12. Proceed to run installation, enter your required details on the next screen.
+12. Proceed to run installation, enter your required details on the next screen.<br>
 13. After filling up the details, login to Wordpress

 ### You have successfully logged on to your Wordpress site